Singapore at a Glance

 Festivals and National Holidays

 Because of the incredible ethnic diversity of its population, there’s no shortage of holidays and festivals in Singapore.
-Most major holidays here originate from the cultures that make up its population - primarily China, India, Malaysia, and Indonesia.
-Holidays observed by these communities are celebrated exuberantly in Singapore, and even locals outside of these ethnic groups will often get in on the action.
+Most major holidays originate from the cultures that make up its population - primarily China, India, Malaysia, and Indonesia.
+Holidays observed by these communities are celebrated exuberantly in Singapore, and even locals outside of these ethnic groups often get in on the action.

-Thanks to its establishment as a major metropolitan city with a substantial expatriate community, virtually any major holiday around the world is celebrated in Singapore.
+Thanks to its establishment as a major metropolitan city with a substantial expatriate community, virtually any major holiday around the world is also celebrated in Singapore.
 Some holidays and festivals, however, are more widely celebrated in the country, and should be on the top of your travel to-do list:

 Chinese New Year, February (varies depending on lunar calendar)